sshyran/owntracks-gw/manual/infra.md

 # MQTT {#mqttintro}

-MQTT is an open _publish/subscribe_ protocol for M2M communication, in which telemetry data is sent as messages with a very low overhead.
+MQTT is an open _publish/subscribe_ protocol for M2M (Machine to Machine) communication, in which telemetry data is sent as messages with a very low overhead.
 MQTT is ideal for "difficult" networks (such as mobile networks), which is why we chose this protocol for OwnTracks.
 The MQTT protocol has been standardized since 2013.

 The MQTT protocol provides one-to-may message distribution over TCP/IP with a small transport overhead, and a method to notify parties of abnormal